raosrir/RaoAIMLCert/Capstone_Project/README_Cars-SriramRao.md

 * Year of Registration (Manufacture)
 * The power of the engine
 * Kilometers the vehicle has run (Odometer reading)
-* Brand (Make) of the car - like Volvo, Volkswagen, Mercedes-Benz
+* Brand (Make) of the car - like Volvo, Voklswagen, Mercedes-Benz
 * Vehicle type - car, SUV, Limo etc

 With the click of a button the estimated price the customer can safely pay will be displayed on the web browser!